Binushi/1701QCA-Assessment-2/index.md

 ![Image](missingimage.png)

-This project is related to mine because it is also about incoperating led lights into clothing and fashion.
-My aim is to cleate a more accsesible vertion and incoperate sound.
+This is Zendaya’s MET Gala look.
+It is a Cinderella dress designed by Law Roach that incorporates an LED solution for fabric colour changing in a daylight red carpet setting.
+This project is related to mine as I am also creating clothing with led lights.
+Instead of responding to light levels I am creating a jacket that responds to sound.
+My aim is to create a more accessible version and incorporate sound.

 ## Other research ##
 *Include here any other relevant research you have done.
 This might include identifying readings, tutorials, videos, technical documents, or other resources that have been helpful.
 For each particular source, add a comment or two about why it is relevant or what you have taken from it.*